-Research institution in which training will take place The successful candidate will be based at the Centre of Biomedicine (in the new £28 million Allam Research Building, Hull York Medical School and University of Hull), and with our NHS partner - Hull University Teaching Hospitals NHS Trust (Castle Hill Hospital site, based in the Queen's Centre, Castle Hill Hospital, Hull).
-The Fellow will be supervised by Professor Anthony Maraveyas (Professor and Consultant in Oncology, Hull York Medical School and Hull University Teaching Hospitals NHS Trust) and Dr Leonid Nikitenko (Lecturer in Biomedical Sciences, Hull York Medical School, Faculty of Health Sciences, University of Hull).
+Research institution in which training will take place The successful candidate will be based at the Biomedical Sciences Department (in the new £28 million Allam Research Building, Hull York Medical School and University of Hull), and with our NHS partner - Hull University Teaching Hospitals NHS Trust (Castle Hill Hospital site, based in the Queen's Centre, Castle Hill Hospital, Hull).
+The Fellow will be supervised by Professor Anthony Maraveyas (Professor and Consultant in Oncology, Hull York Medical School and Hull University Teaching Hospitals NHS Trust) and Dr Leonid Nikitenko (Lecturer in Biomedical Sciences, Faculty of Health Sciences, University of Hull).
 Research Protected Time: ACFs have protected time to attend and complete either an MSc by research or take relevant modules to extend their training (if they already have an MSc), at Hull York Medical School, if deemed apropriate.
 The protected research period (25% time) is used to obtain specific experience and knowledge in the research area of interest, obtain pilot data, and apply for an external research fellowship.
-Academic Clinical Fellowship Training Programme: Research Component This ACF post is funded by NIHR under the Platform Science and Bioinformatics theme.
+Academic Clinical Fellowship Training Programme: Research Component This ACF post is funded by NIHR under the Cancer Genomics and Bio(medical)informatics theme.